UK Sales & Marketing Code of Practice for Fixed-Line Telecommunications ServicesVersion 2_3, last updated 24 May 2018

 9. Distributing This Code & Creating Awareness

-9.1 This code is available free-of-charge on our website (loopup.com) and on written request to firstname.lastname@example.org or 1st Floor, 78 Kingsland Road, London E2 8DP.
+9.1 This code is available free-of-charge on our website (loopup.com) and on written request to firstname.lastname@example.org or 1st Floor, The Tea Building, 56 Shoreditch High St, London, E1 6JJ, UK.
 We will make this code available in a reasonable range of formats.